sanskar379tiwari-prog/Jarvis/README.md

  ├── llm_provider.py    # LLM abstraction (Gemini / future models)
  ├── task_state.py      # Task tracking and observability
  ├── requirements.txt
  ├── created_files/     # All generated outputs
  ├── memory/            # Task summaries
  ├── tools/             # Generated tools (optional)
- ├── logs/              # Execution logs   (optional)
+ ├── logs/              # Execution logs
 ```

 ## How It Works

 ### Stage 1: Intent Extraction

 The LLM converts your natural language input into structured meaning.
-Instead of guessing, if something is ambiguous, the system asks clarifying questions.
+In cases where the input is ambiguous, the system may ask clarifying questions to resolve it.

 ### Stage 2: Planning

 The LLM decomposes your task into ordered, atomic steps.
-This plan is human-readable and can be reviewed before execution begins.
+The plan is internally structured and debuggable through logs.

 ### Stage 3: Action Compilation